ForgeRock/BehavioSec/README.md

 You can use the BehavioSec platform with any type of app where an end user inputs text, interacts with touch surfaces, or uses a mouse.
 An SDK captures the end user’s keystroke or pressure, swipes, etc. The system provides continuous authentication when multiple input fields and buttons throughout an app are instrumented.

+## More information
+Please familiarize with [BehavioSec SDK][behaviosec_platform] and ask customer support for deep dive in flag and configuration options.

 ## Authentication Tree
 Behaviosec provides all the neccesery componets to use [BehavioSec platform][behaviosec_platform] platform out the box.